 - A Verification Toolkit that will provide the internal mechanisms necessary to verify, record, aggregate the savings from all projects being installed community-wide on an ongoing basis based on normalized metered energy consumption for all DER components.
 The verification toolkit is based on the application of two industry standard design and verification methodologies;

 a.
 CalTRACK is a set of methods for calculating site-based, weather-normalized, metered energy savings from an existing conditions baseline and applied to single family residential retrofits using data from utility meters.
 The CalTRACK framework is a set of energy efficiency savings calculation guidelines that obey three fundamental principles necessary for facilitating the valuing of energy efficiency as a grid resource:

 - The Investor Confidence Programs (ICP) provides a set of protocols that support development of Investor Ready Energy Efficiency™ (IREE) certified projects.
 This is certification is awarded to energy efficiency retrofit projects that increase investor confidence in project feasibility and returns on investment.
 The ICP Protocols standardize the technical requirements associated with project development by offering a roadmap consisting of required procedures and documentation.
 The ICP suite includes protocols to accommodate all sizes and scopes of commercial and multifamily.

-The verification toolkit specifies how to design verification into the project development and build process, including CalTRACK and ICP quality assurance activities implemented throughout various project design and build steps as shown in Figure 14.
+The verification toolkit specifies how to design verification into the project development and build process, including CalTRACK and ICP quality assurance activities implemented throughout various project design and build steps as shown.